 Before you decide to file without an attorney, do your homework.
 Your path may not be easy.

-Varieties of Applications in Do-It-Yourself Online Bankruptcy Software
+Types of Bankruptcy Software

 - Interactive: Instead of filling out forms, you’ll answer questions online, and the software will take your answers and insert the data into the appropriate form.

-What to Expect
+What to Expect From Bankruptcy Software

-Except for the official form on the U.S. Courts website, this is that you can expect the commercial vendors to provide:
+Except for the official form on the U.S. Courts website, this is that you can expect commercial vendors to provide:

-- explanation of common terms
+- Explanations of common terms

-- automatic math calculations
+- Automatic math calculations

-- information specific to your jurisdiction, like state exemptions
+- Information specific to your jurisdiction, like state exemptions

-- instructions on where to file your case
+- Instructions on where to file your case

 U.S. Courts Official Bankruptcy Forms

-- Basic.
-For $49 this level guides you through document preparation.
+- Basic: For $49, this level guides you through document preparation.

 Bankruptcy-CPR.com is a little pricier than other services, but it appears to provide an easier guided interface.
 You can check it out with a free demo to give you a feel for the data collection process.